-No. 1 player Marvin Bagley III picks Duke, will reclass to 2017
+No. 1 player Marvin Bagley III picks Duke, will reclassify to 2017

 Yes, again.

-Sierra Canyon (Chatsworth, Calif.) forward Marvin Bagley III, the No. 1 player in the country, picked Duke over USC and UCLA Monday night on Sportscenter.
+Sierra Canyon (Chatsworth, Calif.) forward Marvin Bagley III, the No. 1 player in the Class of 2018, picked Duke over USC and UCLA Monday night on SportsCenter.

-“Just the brotherhood there; that’s what Coach K preached on my visit,” Bagley said live on Sportscenter about the determining factor.
+“Just the brotherhood there; that’s what Coach K preached on my visit,” Bagley said in announcing the determining factor.
 “I had a good feeling there ever since they first offered me a scholarship.
 It’s a special place.”

-Bagley also announced his intentions to forgo his senior season and be on campus within the next few weeks after finishing up his high school academic work.
+Bagley also announced his intentions to reclassify to 2017 and be on campus within the next few weeks after finishing up his high school academic work.
+Fall semester classes begins Aug.
+28 at Duke.

 The NCAA ultimately will need to make a determination on his eligibility.

 Bagley is widely regarded as the favorite to be picked No. 1 overall in next year’s NBA Draft; therein lies the motivation for his reclassification.

-Last season, Bagley was named to the American Family Insurance ALL-USA first team after averaging 24.9 points, 10 rebounds and two blocks and leading Sierra Canyon (Chatsworth, Calif.) to a 27-3 record.
+Last season, Bagley was named to the American Family Insurance ALL-USA first team after averaging 24.9 points, 10 rebounds and two blocks and leading Sierra Canyon to a 27-3 record.

 He followed that up with a dominant summer on the Nike EYBL, averaging 25.8 points, 14.9 rebounds, 3.7 blocks and 1.7 assists per game.